j-webb/laravel-unleash/README.md

 #### Setting up custom strategies
 To add your own strategy, you can override or create your own Strategies Provider.
 A `UnleashStrategiesProviderInterface` is included for convenience.
 Once your custom class is build, you should modify the `unleash.strategy_provider` config value.

+#### Overwriting default context provider
+If you want to send more context by default, you can overwrite the `UnleashContextProvider`.
+Make sure that your class implements the `Unleash\Client\ContextProvider\UnleashContextProvider` interface (to prevent confusion with the UnleashContextProvider in this package, an option would be to alias it).
+After that, change the config value of `unleash.context_provider` to your custom created class.

 ## Usage

 Checking individual features